 Surveys and polls directly boost engagement by prompting subscribers to respond and interact with your messages.
 This enables customers to influence the direction of your content while gathering valuable feedback about your business.
 Besides making customers feel more involved with your business, this information will help you refine your engagement approach.

 SMS is best used for short, simple surveys, such as asking multiple-choice questions or ratings out of 10 for a particular service or feature.
 Texting reaches customers anywhere and at any time, helping to increase response rates.
-Polls which only take a few seconds take advantage of this by making it easy to respond even when customers are busy.
+SMS surveys are a great way to get valuable data and insights from your target audiences.
+Polls that only take a few seconds take advantage of this by making it easy to respond even when customers are busy.

 On the other hand, when you want to collect more in-depth feedback through open-ended questions, email makes it easier for customer to provide a detailed response.
 Supporting these feedback requests with a text informing subscribers of an incoming email questionnaire can boost response rates and avoid your emails getting buried in their inbox.

 Sending Alerts and Reminders with SMS and Email Marketing